Danny Toner

-Daniel Toner (born 1992) is a hurling player who plays as a midfielder for the Down senior team.
+Daniel Toner (born 1992) is a hurler who plays as a midfielder for the Down senior team.

 Born in the Ards Peninsula, Toner first played competitive hurling at juvenile and underage levels with the Ballygalget club.
 He subsequently won four county championship medals with the club's senior team.

 Toner made his debut on the inter-county scene when he was selected for the Down minor team in 2008.
 He played for three championship seasons with the minor team, before later joining the Down under-21 team.
 Toner made his senior debut during the 2011 league, winning a Christy Ring Cup medal in 2013.